MechanicOfTheSequence/nosedocs-new/noseblog.md

-[1]: I really like the lyrics in the song "mechanic of the sequence": mechanic of the sequence power to progress we have no time to wait no time to relax the passion(2) of the beginning is the pleasure(1) of the end
+[1]: I really like the lyrics in the song "mechanic of the sequence": mechanic of the sequence power to progress we have no time to waste no time to relax the passion(2) of the beginning is the pleasure(1) of the end